carstoid/A4578/content/pages/exercises/01_mapping-data.md

 ![open attribute table](../../assets/exercises/making-data/identify-tool.gif)

-<div class='question'><strong>1.1</strong> Use the Identify Tool to access attributes for the southernmost city in the world_cities feature class.
+<div class='question'><strong>Question 1.1</strong> Use the Identify Tool to access attributes for the southernmost city in the world_cities feature class.
 What is its name?
 Compared with its two nearest neighbors, is it the largest or smallest city in the area in terms of population?</div>

 ### Selection